arthury12/WebAutomation/README.md

 ##############################################################################################################################
-This repo was created to practice the page-object-model of test automation.
+This repo was created to follow and demonstrate the page-object-model of test automation.

 Target: www.seleniumhq.org

+Language: Java

 Dependency Injection: Autowire/bean

 Pattern: Page Factory pattern